Lord-Grond/f25-take-home-assessment/README.md

 # Lynkr Technical Assessment
+Also just a remark the free plan doesn't support historical data so I don't really have a way to test the implementation 🥀
 ## Overview

 Build a weather data system where users can submit weather requests and retrieve stored results by ID.